 A shoreline study conducted a number of years ago by Donna Milligan and Scott Hardaway of the Virginia Institute of Marine Science identified Case’s property as one of several sites in Mathews that needed shore protection, so when the Middle Peninsula Planning District Commission secured a National Fish and Wildlife Foundation grant to create a reach-based, resilient shoreline protection project, Case was contacted to see if she wanted to participate.
 Her answer was an enthusiastic yes.

-Natrx is a Raleigh, North Carolina-based company that uses patented computer-based manufacturing ...
+Natrx is a Raleigh, North Carolina-based company that uses patented computer-based manufacturing to create ...

 To view the rest of this article, you must log in.
 If you do not have an account with us, please subscribe here.